ryanallen/openmindapp/meditations/content.md

 ##See Yourself as You Really Are

 ###The Cause of Stress
-5. Now the reason to practice is to stop stress.
-So what do you think causes that stress?
+5. The reason to practice is to stop stress.
+Let's think about what causes that stress.
 	5.1	It's caused by stressful thoughts, which are neural pathways or mental habits.
 		5.1.1 These eventually leak out as harmful words 5.1.2 and actions [see also - [Kleshas](https://en.wikipedia.org/wiki/Kleshas_(Buddhism)).
 	5.2	Examples include things like anxiety, depression, anger, hatred, among others.
 	5.3	[Attachment and Aversion] These are caused by our brain's patterns of wanting.
-		5.3.1 Me wanting things I label good, like pleasure.
+		5.3.1 Wanting things I don't have that I label good, like pleasure.
-		5.3.2 And me not wanting things I label bad, like pain.
+		5.3.2 Wanting to not have the things I label bad, like pain.
 	5.4	[Ignorance] These are caused by a belief based on dellusion that is ignorant of the true nature of all things.
 		5.4.1 This ignorance exists because our mind overlays imagination and ideas over all of our perceptions.
 		5.4.2 We cant't experience reality without the overlay of mind interfering.